Splenectomy: Subtotal splenectomy

 Much of the spleen's protective roles can be maintained if a small amount of spleen can be left behind.
 Where clinically appropriate, attempts are now often made to perform either surgical subtotal (partial) splenectomy, or partial splenic embolization.
 In particular, whilst vaccination and antibiotics provide good protection against the risks of asplenia, this is not always available in poorer countries.
 However, as it may take some time for the preserved splenic tissue to provide the full protection, it has been advised that preoperative vaccination still be given.

+History

+The first successful splenectomy was performed in 1893 by Oskar Riegner of Breslau.